riccardofrosini/SPARQLAR/README.md

 SPARQLAR/src/main/java/io/sparqlar/rewriting/ This folder contains the rewriting algorithm for SPARQLAR.
 The algorithm will generate a list of SPARQL queries and their cost.

-SPARQLAR/src/main/java/io/sparqlar/optimisation/ This folder contains utils for the summary optimisation algorithm and the query containment optimisation algorithm.
+SPARQLAR/src/main/java/io/sparqlar/optimisation/ This folder contains all the utilities for the summary optimisation algorithm and the query containment optimisation algorithm.
-The actual optimisation algorith is in SPARQLAR/src/main/java/io/sparqlar/rewriting/RewritingAlgorithm.java
+The actual optimisation algorithm is in the class: SPARQLAR/src/main/java/io/sparqlar/rewriting/RewritingAlgorithm.java

 SPARQLAR/src/main/java/io/sparqlar/ui/ This folder contains the UI code.